-The REIT claimed itemized deductions in computing for its income tax due in 2023 and 2022.
+The REIT claimed OSD in computing for its income tax due in 2024 and itemized deductions in 2023 and 2022.

 13. RELATED PARTY TRANSACTIONS

 The REIT's related parties include the parent company, a related party under common ownership, and key management.
 A summary of the REIT's transactions and outstanding balances, if any, with its related parties is presented below.